gogetdata/ggd-recipes/README.md

 conda config --add channels bioconda
 ```

+## Documentation
+ggd documentation is provide on the [ggd docs](https://gogetdata.github.io/index.html) website.
+This is the best place to review and understand ggd, as well as to try to answer any questions you may have.

+Please see the [ggd docs: contribute](https://gogetdata.github.io/contribute.html) section to get detailed information on how to create a ggd data package, how to check the package, and how to add it to the ggd repo.
+This is the best place for information.

 ## QuickStart

-to build a recipe.
-First make a bash script.
+Building a ggd data recipe.
+First you need to make a bash script.
 Here's an example that gets cpg-island for hg19.
 We will place it in a file called `cpg.sh`

 ```